nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * accepts file in any format for encryption, per the supplied `Path`.
 * decrypts data files from `.enc` format.
   * writes to file in any format after decryption, per the supplied `Path`.
-* performs the encryption using a secret key supplied by the `EncryptionKeyGenerator` component and the cipher algorithm.
+* performs the encryption using a secret key supplied by the `EncryptionKeyGenerator` utility class and the cipher algorithm.

 ### Common classes